probwebdev/dotfiles/README.md

 ## User zsh completions
 It's possible to automatically load custom completions from `USER_ZSH_SITE_FUNCTIONS`(e.g `~/.local/share/zsh/site-functions`).
-Simply add your completion files to the dir or generate it with your tool e.g `proto completions > ~/.local/share/zsh/site-functions/_proto` and reload terminal session.
+Simply add your completion files to the dir or generate it with your tool e.g. `proto completions > ~/.local/share/zsh/site-functions/_proto` and reload terminal session.